dabana/VuePress-KCJsummercamp/docs/jour2.md

 # DAY 2: Create the perfect pirate lair

 Pirates need a place to relax and live a genuinly unproductive life.
+We willl divide de space in 2 to 3 main areas.
+1. Fort Space ( to hodl valuable tresor )
+2. Chill Space ( to relax and party)

 =====
 ## Introductory unplugged activity

 ### Build your pirate lair (inspired by RTP Architect)

-Some members of the crew design a nice pirate lair and make a sketch of it.
-Other members who have not seen the sketch have to follow the building instructions given by the designers and build the lair.
+> INDOORS and OUTDOORS

+In the Center we have a big pile of objects to build the spaces.
+( we will need lots of elements, cussion, chairs, strings, branches...)

+- Create two teams one for each space
+- Create two category piles
+- Architects draw the Plan Older/Younger we give an already made plan
+- Builders go outside to pick up decoration materials
+- Architects give precise instructions to build the camps

 ## Microbit\Picobit activity